mathaywarduk/.com/_posts/2015-04-20-google-and-agency-scaremongering.markdown

 When Responsive Web Design is executed well it leads to a quick and usable experience for all, but too often, less experienced developers will create a site that&rsquo;s much slower than it could (and should) be.

-While it&rsquo;s not part of the latest update to the algorithm, page speed is an important factor for users, with most expecting a mobile site to load with 3‑5 seconds.
+While it&rsquo;s not part of the latest update to the algorithm, page speed is an important factor for users, with most expecting a mobile site to load within 3‑5 seconds.

 Google have recently been experimenting with [the slow label](http://www.webperformancetoday.com/2015/02/25/google-new-slow-label-web-performance/).
 Similar to the Mobile-Friendly label, it shows users when a site takes a long time to load, and if history is any indicator could soon be part of the ranking algorithm.
 You might therefore want to take a look at Google&rsquo;s [Page Speed rules](https://developers.google.com/speed/docs/insights/rules) and see how your site measures up using [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/).